-IFRS 9 - Financial Instruments was issued to introduce new classification, measurement requirements and hedge accounting model, as well as a single forward-looking expected credit loss impairment model.
+IFRS 9 - Financial Instruments was issued to introduce new classification and measurement requirements, a new hedge accounting model, as well as a single forward-looking expected credit loss impairment model.
 The adoption of this new standard resulted in terminology changes to note disclosures, with no impact on the amounts reported in the financial statements.